ARMED: Moral decision-making among military personnel and civilians

 1. Explore the moral choices made by military personnel in a hypothetical wartime scenario.

-2. Study the contrast in moral values between military personnel and the civilian populace.
+2. Study the contrast in moral values between military personnel and the civilian population.

 3. Examine the factors associated with moral decision-making.